customers and associates.

 Legal Information and how to contact us

-Under the currently applicable laws, we have to say who the ‘data controller’ is for IH Bristol services and products provided via our websites, newsletters, events and other products and services.
-The data controller is the organisation responsible for protecting information and in our case, is ICO.
+Under the currently applicable laws, we have assessed with help from ICO that we do not have to have a namde DPO for IH Bristol services and products provided via our websites, newsletters, events and other products and services.
+The data controller is the organisation responsible for protecting information and in our case, is IH Bristol.
+You can contact the data controller via email to email@example.com.

 If you would like access to or a copy of the personal information we hold about you, to request a correction, or have any questions about how we may use it or to make a complaint, please contact the data manager by email firstname.lastname@example.org or 01179090911.